evancz/guide.elm-lang.org/architecture/effects/animation.md

 **Work in progress** - full example coming in the next few weeks!

-Works just like it did in previous versions of Elm though.
+It works just as it did in previous versions of Elm, though.